Meteor-de/-/README.md

 输入一个稀疏矩阵A；由程序转为三元组表存储；转置三元矩阵；将三元组表输出为矩阵格式。

-Experimental answers to some questions on data structures func 6-1 is the Tower of Hanoi program. func 7 contains the following functionalities:
+Experimental answers to some questions on data structures report4.cpp contains the following functionalities:
+(1) Implementation of in-place reversal of a singly linked list with a head node (the resulting linked list still uses the original list's storage space, without allocating additional storage space).
+(2) Implementation of set operations using a singly linked list with a head node (the resulting linked list still uses the storage space of the original two lists, without allocating additional storage space).

+stack.cpp contains the following functionalities:
+- Establishing a sequential stack and implementing common basic operations of stacks.
+The applications of stacks are essentially based on these methods.
+- Completing the implementation for converting a decimal number to any base (2~9).

+stack_brackets.cpp contains the following functionalities:
+- Establishing a sequential stack and implementing parenthesis matching, to determine whether the parentheses in an expression are legally paired.

+func 6-1
+- Tower of Hanoi program

+func 7 contains the following functionalities:
-①Input a sparse matrix A; ②the program converts it into a triplet table storage format③Transpose the sparse matrix.④Output the triplet table in matrix format.
+- Input a sparse matrix A; the program converts it into a triplet table storage format.
+- Transpose the sparse matrix.
+- Output the triplet table in matrix format.